vc1492a/us-state-under-over-fitting/readme.md

 Use the toggle switches in the top left to alter views and the selections in the top right to select between models.

+## Future Work

+The d3 visualization can be a little slow to render depending on the browser and available resources.
+This can likely be addressed with a thorough refactor.

 ## License
 This project is licensed under the MIT license.